KILTprotocol/docs/docs/chain/collator.md

   SS58 Address:     4srC1aowD94H9UH9xsnfv7XV6oHU6dhCymKYZHWKsdddaP29
 ```

-The name of the file must be the *public* key prepended with `61757261` (hex representation of `aura`) and without the `0x` prefix, while the content of the file has to be the secret phrase.
+The name of the file must be the *public* key prepended with `61757261` (HEX representation of `aura`) and without the `0x` prefix, while the content of the file has to be the secret phrase.

 ![](/img/chain/session-key-file.png)

-For instance, with the keypair generated in the example above, the session key file would be stored at the path `./keystores/61757261da3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010`.
+For instance, with the keypair generated in the example, the session key file would be stored at the path `./keystores/61757261da3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010`.

 </TabItem>
 </Tabs>